 Even if I don’t like the fact that they don’t get out of their pajamas one day, or spend the entire day having ‘screen time,’ or go to the store and come home with even more toys, or forget to put dinner in the Crockpot leaving our only option to conveniently be ordering pizza.

-So, here I am, with what I will fondly refer to as attempt #2019 to get these boys on a family schedule.
+So, here I am, with what I will fondly refer to as attempt #2019 to get these boys on a family schedule and now I’m implementing a template.
 You may notice that corresponds with the year, but I assure you, I’ve tried to get them on a family schedule that many times, or so it seems.

 By 9 AM, I am really hoping they’ll be moving.